rc3500/ha-amber-deye-smappee-trading/README.md

 * It monitors the physical grid meter and the DC battery charge rate.
 * Calculation: `Net Surplus = (-1 * Grid Power) - (Battery Power * 0.96 efficiency)`.
 * It leaves a **200W buffer** on the table to absorb passing clouds and inverter routing lag.
-* It actively caps the EV charger to ensure the house load never breaches the Deye inverter's 9,500W hardware limit.
+* It actively caps the EV charger to ensure the house load never breaches the Deye inverter's 9,500W set limit.

 ### 🔋 EV Charging Modes
 Controlled via a simple dashboard dropdown: